Insurance

 Is strata insurance mandatory?

 Yes.
-Every Australian state and territory requires owners corporations to hold strata insurance.
-The minimum requirements vary slightly by jurisdiction, but the principle is consistent: the building must be insured for replacement value, plus public liability cover for incidents on common property.
+Every Australian state and territory requires the scheme entity to hold building insurance.
+The minimum extras vary, but the principle is consistent: the building must be insured for replacement value, plus public liability for incidents on common property.

-A scheme without current strata insurance is in breach of state legislation and exposes every lot owner to significant uninsured risk.
-Insurance certificates of currency must be renewed annually and made available to lot owners on request.
+A scheme without current cover is in breach of its Act and leaves every lot owner exposed to an uninsured rebuild.
+Certificates of currency must be renewed and made available to lot owners on request.
+In NSW, insurance particulars also flow into the certificate a buyer will read.

 Why has strata insurance become such a big issue?